JustWastingTime/TazunaDiscordBot/README.md

 # TazunaBot

-A Discord bot for managing your umamusume club and other nifty uma commands.
+A Discord bot for looking up uma information such as skills, races and support cards.
+Club and leaderboard features have been moved to a new bot.
 Any questions?
 Join the discord https://discord.gg/5BW4gSUVSz
 ---